What Do We at FCC Believe?

-As adherents to the historic Christian faith, Congregationalists subscribe to the tenets of the Apostles' Creed and the congregational movement was inspired and shaped by the Protestant Reformation.
+As adherents to the historic Christian faith, Congregationalists subscribe to the tenets of the Apostles' Creed.
 Our uniqueness is in our "congregational" governance.

 THE HEADSHIP OF CHRIST OVER THE LOCAL CHURCH.
 We believe even the smallest gathering of saints in a particular locality is blessed by the presence of Christ.
-The promise of Jesus is that "where two or three are gathered in my name, I am there among them."
 Christ is the guiding head over every local congregation and he reveals his will in the consensus of the congregational meeting.

 THE COMPLETENESS OF THE LOCAL CHURCH.
 God has given to the local Church every power needed for its spiritual functions.
 We claim the priesthood of believers who are thus called and gifted for ministry.
 "Whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven" was not promised to an institution but to those gathered in Jesus Christ.